The Key to Defeating COVID-19 Already Exists. We Need to Start Using It.Dr. Harvey Risch Yale epidemiologist .

 https://amp.washingtontimes.com/news/2020/aug/29/hydroxychloroquine-uproar-shows-objective-science-/ Reader view backup for download:

-Early risk-stratified treatment with zinc plus low-dose hydroxychloroquine and azithromycin
+COVID-19 outpatients: early risk-stratified treatment with zinc plus low-dose hydroxychloroquine and azithromycin: a retrospective case series study

 Hydroxychloroquine study finds 84% fewer hospitalizations